New York City water supply system

-A combination of aqueducts, reservoirs, and tunnels supplies fresh water to New York City.
-With three major water systems (Croton, Catskill, and Delaware) stretching up to 125 mi away from the city, its water supply system is one of the most extensive municipal water systems in the world.
+The New York City water supply system is a combination of aqueducts, reservoirs, and tunnels which supplies fresh water to New York City.
+With three major water systems (Croton, Catskill, and Delaware) stretching up to 125 mi away to the north, the NYC water supply system is one of the most extensive municipal water systems in the world.

 New York's water treatment process is simpler than most other American cities.
 This largely reflects how well protected its watersheds are.
 The city has sought to restrict development surrounding them.
 One of its largest watershed protection programs is the Land Acquisition Program, under which the New York City Department of Environmental Protection (DEP) has purchased or protected, through conservation easement, over 130000 acre since 1997.
 With all the care given, the city's water supply system is partially exempted from filtration requirements by both the federal and the state government, saving more than "$10 billion to build a massive filtration plant, and at least another $100 million annually on its operation".
 Moreover, the special topography the waterways run on allows 95% of the system's water to be supplied by gravity.
 The percentage of pumped water does change when the water level in the reservoirs is out of the normal range.